-Customer Base
+Customer Summary

-The Virginia Economic Development Partnership (VEDP) provides service to a wide variety of constituents; the primary customers being Virginia Citizens, Virginia localities, and Virginia companies.
+The Virginia Economic Development Partnership (VEDP) provides service to a wide variety of constituents; the primary customers being Virginia localities, and Virginia companies.
 VEDP's service to constituents is consistent with VEDP's mission to enhance citizen standards of living, while collaborating with local governments and economic development professionals, by recruiting domestic and international businesses to locate and expand in Virginia to make investments and create jobs.
 VEDP believes Virginia is well served by this mission through the service to its customers.
-VEDP will report on the number of Virginia Citizens Served by reporting on the VEDP job creation performance measure and companing that to Virginia Citizens Potential Customers by reporting on the Civilian Labor Force in Virginia as determined by the United States Bureau of Labor Statistics.
+VEDP will report on the number of Virginia Citizens Served by reporting on the VEDP job creation performance measure and comparing that to Virginia Citizens Potential Customers by reporting on the Civilian Labor Force in Virginia as determined by the United States Bureau of Labor Statistics.
 VEDP will report on the Virginia Localities Served by reporting on the locality visits in the fiscal year made to companies and communities as recorded in VEDP's SalesForce contact management system compared to the number of localities (cities and counties) in Virginia.
-VEDP will report on the number of Virginia companies contacted by VEDP personnel within a fiscal year as recorded in VEDP's SalesForce contact management system companed to the total number of Virginia companies in the SalesForce data base of companies.
+VEDP will report on the number of Virginia companies contacted by VEDP personnel within a fiscal year as recorded in VEDP's SalesForce contact management system companies in the SalesForce data base of companies.

-Customer Listing
+Customer Table